Earthquake-prone building notices explained

 - a section 124(2)(b) and S128 notice prohibits anyone from using or occupying the building (in accordance with section 128 of the NZ Building Act)

 - a section 124(2)(b) which advises the final date by when the owner must have strengthened or demolished the building.
-This is because the building could be unsafe or unusable.

 Part two of a red notice.